yangbaovera/663-Final-Project/README.md

 ## Comarative analysis

+this part report and code a=can be found in Compare.ipynb

 ## Others

 this repository also provide a stop word list (stop_word.txt) which can used while running our package optionally.